List of action films of the 1960s

 This is chronological list of action films released before the 1970s.
-Often there may be considerable overlap particularly between action and other genres (including horror, comedy, and science fiction films); the list should attempt to document films which are more closely related to action, even if they bend genres.
+Often there may be considerable overlap particularly between action and other genres (including horror, comedy and science fiction films); the list should attempt to document films which are more closely related to action, even if they blend genres.

 Action films are generally considered a post-Classical Hollywood film genre.
 Additions to this category before the 1970s should be used sparingly, and films before the 1960s are not to be included.